jhump/protoreflect/README.md

-# Protocol Buffer and GRPC Reflection
+# Protocol Buffer and gRPC Reflection
 [![Build Status](https://travis-ci.org/jhump/protoreflect.svg?branch=master)](https://travis-ci.org/jhump/protoreflect/branches)
 [![Go Report Card](https://goreportcard.com/badge/github.com/jhump/protoreflect)](https://goreportcard.com/report/github.com/jhump/protoreflect)

-This repo provides reflection APIs for protocol buffers (also known as "protobufs" for short) and GRPC.
+This repo provides reflection APIs for [protocol buffers](https://developers.google.com/protocol-buffers/) (also known as "protobufs" for short) and [gRPC](https://grpc.io/).
 The core of reflection in protobufs is the [descriptor](https://github.com/google/protobuf/blob/199d82fde1734ab5bc931cd0de93309e50cd7ab9/src/google/protobuf/descriptor.proto).
 A descriptor is itself a protobuf message that describes a `.proto` source file or any element therein.
 So a collection of descriptors can describe an entire schema of protobuf types, including